RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 # Requirements to create an encrypted volume

-In order to create an encrypted template, volume type & volume type, make sure you have the necessary permissions and configurations set up to execute this command successfully in your OpenStack environment.
+In order to create an encrypted template, volume type & volume type, make sure you have the required permissions and configurations set up to execute this command successfully in your OpenStack environment.

 It may be that you do not possess any volume types, if this is the case you have to create a volume type.